travlr-archived/CodeDepot/README.md

 conjunction with all of the others, as it is the ecosystem in its whole that provides the greatest value proposition.

-Please also note that this an early, mostly abstract version of this proposition and will become a fully disclosed specification for both implementation and a governence model at version 1.0.
-This proposal is itself an opensource project in that the community this proposition is intended for, is most encouraged to participate in its structure and therefore this document.
+Please also note that this an early, most abstract version of this proposition and will become a fully disclosed specification for both implementation and a governence model at version 1.0.
+This proposal is itself an open source project, in that the community this proposition is intended for, is greatly encouraged to participate in its structure and therefore this document.

 Note:
-    Why shouldn't the open source community have decentralized control over the majority of all software.
+    Why shouldn't the open source community have decentralized control over the majority of all software out in production?

 CodeChain
 ---------